alchemyplatform/alchemy-sdk-js/README.md

 ### Accessing the full Ethers.js provider

 To keep the package clean, we don't support certain uncommonly-used Ethers.js methods as top-level methods the Alchemy object - for example, `provider.formatter`.
-If you'd like to access these methods, simply use the `alchemy.getProvider()` function to configure the
+If you'd like to access these methods, simply use the `alchemy.config.getProvider()` function to configure the
 Ethers.js [AlchemyProvider](https://docs.ethers.io/v5/api/providers/api-providers/#AlchemyProvider) and return it.

 ```ts